Bird Island Decarbonisation

 Bird Island Research Station Decarbonisation

-In order to decarbonise our remote Bird Island Research Station on the sub-Antarctic Island of South Georgia we will be installing a solar photovoltaic and energy storage system.
-This will enable us to reduce 50% of the emissions of Bird Island and contribute to our Net Zero Targets Previous decarbonisation efforts have led to the installation of a solar thermal system that reduces the fuel use for hot water generation.
+- This will enable us to reduce Bird Island’s carbon emissions by 50% and contribute to our net zero targets.
+Previous decarbonisation efforts have led to the installation of a solar thermal system that reduces the fuel use for hot water generation.

-The £444,000 renewable energy project funded by the Natural Environmental Research Council (NERC) is scheduled to be installed at Bird Island Research Station during October 2022 to April 2023.
+The £500,000 renewable energy project funded by the Natural Environmental Research Council (NERC) was installed on Bird Island over three Antarctic summer seasons and activated on 14 January 2025.

 Benefits of the project

-- Reducing fuel use and carbon emissions on station by 50% annually, with carbon savings of 125 tCO2e
+- Reducing fuel use and carbon emissions on station by 50% annually, with carbon savings of at least 50 tCO2e

 - Reducing environmental risks, such as fuel spills